HQSquantumsimulations/qoqo_qryd/userdoc/src/qrydspecifics.rst

    circuit = Circuit()
    # Switch to predefined layout 1
    circuit += PragmaChangeQRydLayout(new_layout=1).to_pragma_change_device()
-   # Shift qubit 0 to tweezer postion: row 0, column 1 and qubit 1 to postion row 1, column 1
+   # Shift qubit 0 to tweezer position: row 0, column 1 and qubit 1 to postion row 1, column 1
    circuit += PragmaShiftQRydQubit(new_positions={0: (0,1), 1: (1,1)}).to_pragma_change_device()